 The credit is equal to a percentage of wages paid to qualified employees during family and medical leave.

-August 2020 Tax Credits You Can Use for Your Small Business
+Status of 2020 Tax Credits for Small Businesses

-The federal government’s response to the coronavirus pandemic in 2020 included new tax credits.
+The federal government’s response to the coronavirus pandemic in 2020 included new small business tax credits, which continued to be active in 2021.

-6 Things You Need to Know About the 2020 Payroll Tax Credit
+7 Things You Need to Know About the Employee Retention Credit for 2021 Taxes

-Here are six important points about the employee retention credit.
+Here are seven important points about the updated employee retention credit.

-- The employee retention credit helps businesses impacted by the coronavirus pandemic keep employees on the payroll for as long as possible by offering a credit toward the employer’s share of Social Security taxes—6.2% of wages.
+- The employee retention credit helps businesses impacted by the coronavirus pandemic keep employees on the payroll for as long as possible by offering a credit toward the employer’s share of employment taxes.

 As your business grows and new tax policy is released, it’s vital to stay up to date on the latest payroll calculations, deductions and credits.
 Even for small businesses and startups, one of the best and most efficient ways to not leave money on the table is to invest in a business accounting software platform.
 With NetSuite Finance, Accounting and Payroll in addition to the other reporting and tracking features, you have access to current tax management features in one simple, easy-to-use system.
 Additionally, it integrates seamlessly with other powerful software, like Human Capital Management that help make payroll processing easier and scalable as your business grows and changes.